MaitisamY/MaitisamY/README.md

 Planner is a simple daily tasks maintainer app built on Next.js framework.
 It allows users to manage their tasks efficiently with features such as task creation, editing, and deletion.
 Check it out

 ### AY Control Panel - A Project for a private client
-Have a look at the loom video link
 [Watch the demo video on Loom](https://www.loom.com/share/e92aa71b71764b0db6afb09141c4ba44?sid=8e9ac939-c3c5-43c6-b2b8-f10f6d9834d3)